polyaxon/polyaxon/site/docs/core/quick-start/components.md

 > Please check this section to learn more about [initializers](/docs/core/specification/init/)

-In nutshell what Polyaxon provides is a simple way to schedule and run containerized workload.
+In a nutshell, what Polyaxon provides is a simple way to schedule and run containerized workload.

 > We will [come back](/docs/core/quick-start/builds/) to the docker image to learn how to build containers later, for now let's assume that we have an image with all requirements installed